SmarterApp/TDS_AssessmentPackageLoader/README.md

 2. Java 8

 ## Build
-To build all modules, use the "parent" `pom.xml` that is contained in the `TDS_AssessmentPackageLoader` directory:
+To build all modules, use the "parent" `pom.xml` that is contained in the `TDS_SupportTool` directory:

 * `mvn clean install -f /path/to/parent/pom.xml`